streamlink/streamlink/docs/install.rst

                                         sudo xbps-install streamlink
 ==================================== ===========================================

-Please see the `PyPI package and source code`_ or `AppImages`_ sections down below if a package is not available for your distro or platform, or if it's out of date.

 .. _Arch Linux: https://www.archlinux.org/packages/community/any/streamlink/
 .. _Arch Linux (aur, git): https://aur.archlinux.org/packages/streamlink-git/
 .. _Debian (sid, testing): https://packages.debian.org/unstable/streamlink